 After an independent finite time, I stirred from my slumber with a pleasant surprise of discovering the two vacant trays next to me (I had the row to myself), were supporting a neatly presented meal.
 Happy, I proceeded to devour the entirety of its contents, I had, after all, a night of partying to recover from.
 Once satisfied, I slipped back into a sleep.
 After a time, I woke up again to find fresh coffee and a biscuit on the tray beside me.
 I swiftly consumed them.
 Again I slipped back into a sleep, woke again to find another coffee and biscuit.
 This continued for the remainder of the flight.
 On dis-embarking when I thanked the cabin crew, I truly meant it.
 It had been a great flight.

 It was this little considerate service I experienced with Air France, that has always made me think fondly of that flight, and to compare all others to it.
-None, 5 years later have ever matched it.
+None, five years later have ever matched it.

 In an age where airlines are reducing seat sizes, charging for every little ounce of enjoyment and forcing us to endure an adequate level of service, a little bit of consideration is truly remembered.